RsyncProject/rsync/rsync.1.md

     The default order can be customized by setting the environment variable RSYNC_CHECKSUM_LIST to a space-separated list of acceptable checksum names.
-    If the environment variable contains a "`&`" character, the string is separated into the "client list & server list" otherwise the same string applies to both.
+    If the string contains a "`&`" character, it is separated into the "client string & server string", otherwise the same string applies to both.
 If the string (or string portion) contains no non-whitespace characters, the default checksum list is used.
 This method does not allow you to specify the transfer checksum separately from the